-I worked at Central States Funds full-time (More than a year)
+I have been working at Central States Funds full-time (More than 10 years)

 Advice to Management

 I applied online.
-The process took 4 weeks.
 I interviewed at Central States Funds (Rosemont, IL).

 Let us know if we're missing any workplace or industry recognition –